mackuha/unit-converter/README.md

 # unit-converter
 A minimalist unit converter using JavaScript.
-This site is live at https://unitconverter-mackuha.netlify.app/
+This project is live at https://unitconverter-mackuha.netlify.app/